“…the first thing a principle does – if it really is a principle – is kill somebody.”

 - The first thing any rich new technology will do is point out how poor existing policies are (K Klingenstein).

 - Professors are expected to speak in triads: two seems superficial, and four is superfluous (D Hutchinson).

 - The early bird may get the worm, but the second mouse gets the cheese (W Nelson).

 What's that graphic on the right?
 It's a copy of a poster my colleagues at the University of Chicago presented me, as a very welcome surprise, at one of our big annual holiday parties.
 Apparently some of them had found this web page, and were even taking it to heart.
 But not always quite as I'd intended.
-When I recorded principle #9, "Always go there", I had in mind that the accent was on "there" -- that is, it's always a good idea to engage others on their own turf, rather than on your own.
-But then I heard one of my senior directors quote the principle, but with the accent on "always go" -- that is, he meant, we should never shy away from initiatives, new thinking, and change.
+When I recorded principle #9, "Always go there", for example, I had in mind that the accent was on "there" -- that is, it's always a good idea to engage others on their turf, rather than on yours.
+Then I heard one of my senior directors quote the principle, which was kinda cool, but he put the accent on "always go" -- that is, he meant, we should never shy away from initiatives, new thinking, and change.
 His reading was in some ways even better than what I intended.
 Point is, people read things as they wish, not necessarily as they were meant.

 - G Jackson, ed.